Lafayette Urban Ministry – 50th Anniversary – October 2022

 The Grand Opening of the new LUM Immigration Services Clinic was hosted by Joe Micon, LUM executive director, and featured remarks from various individuals engaged in immigration work, the unveiling of the Immigration Clinic logo, and a reception with cake, refreshments, and fellowship.
 Among the speakers were Timothy Doherty, Bishop, Diocese of Lafayette-in-Indiana; Jeffrey Newell, President, Tippecanoe Bar Association; Sisters Joan Scheller and Karen Sue Durliat, Guadalupe Center in Huntingburg; Pastor Zach Szmara, Director of the Immigration Clinic, Bridge Christian Church, Logansport; and Trish Maxwell, Executive Director, Lafayette Area Reading Academy.

 The LUM Immigration Clinic will be located in the LUM Office (420 N 4th Street, Lafayette).
 Consultations began on September 17, 2014.

 October 26, 2012 – Social Media Launched

 LUM celebrated its 40th birthday with the launch of a Facebook page, Twitter account, Google+ page, and Linked In group and company.

 April 27, 2012 – First Annual LUM Follies

-LUM celebrated its 40th Anniversary with the 40th Anniversary Follies at St. Andrew United Methodist Church with a talent show and silent auction.
+LUM celebrated its 40th Anniversary with the 40th Anniversary Follies at St. Andrew United Methodist Church with a dinner, talent show and silent auction.
 Benefitted the LUM Good Samaritan Fund.

 August 19, 2011 – Youth Program Center named in honor of Ray Ewry